robertorosero/pyhtonmig/Doc/library/logging.rst

 #. :class:`FileHandler` instances send error messages to disk files.

-#. :class:`BaseRotatingHandler` is the base class for handlers that rotate log
+#. :class:`handlers.BaseRotatingHandler` is the base class for handlers that
-   files at a certain point.
+   rotate log files at a certain point.
 It is not meant to be  instantiated directly.
 Instead, use :class:`RotatingFileHandler` or :class:`TimedRotatingFileHandler`.

-#. :class:`RotatingFileHandler` instances send error messages to disk files,
+#. :class:`handlers.RotatingFileHandler` instances send error messages to disk files,
    with support for maximum log file sizes and log file rotation.

-#. :class:`TimedRotatingFileHandler` instances send error messages to disk files
+#. :class:`handlers.TimedRotatingFileHandler` instances send error messages to disk files
    rotating the log file at certain timed intervals.

-#. :class:`SocketHandler` instances send error messages to TCP/IP sockets.
+#. :class:`handlers.SocketHandler` instances send error messages to TCP/IP sockets.

-#. :class:`DatagramHandler` instances send error messages to UDP sockets.
+#. :class:`handlers.DatagramHandler` instances send error messages to UDP sockets.

-#. :class:`SMTPHandler` instances send error messages to a designated email
+#. :class:`handlers.SMTPHandler` instances send error messages to a designated email
    address.

-#. :class:`SysLogHandler` instances send error messages to a Unix syslog daemon,
+#. :class:`handlers.SysLogHandler` instances send error messages to a Unix syslog daemon,
    possibly on a remote machine.

-#. :class:`NTEventLogHandler` instances send error messages to a Windows
+#. :class:`handlers.NTEventLogHandler` instances send error messages to a Windows
    NT/2000/XP event log.

-#. :class:`MemoryHandler` instances send error messages to a buffer in memory,
+#. :class:`handlers.MemoryHandler` instances send error messages to a buffer in memory,
    which is flushed whenever specific criteria are met.

-#. :class:`HTTPHandler` instances send error messages to an HTTP server using
+#. :class:`handlers.HTTPHandler` instances send error messages to an HTTP server using
    either ``GET`` or ``POST`` semantics.

+#. :class:`handlers.WatchedFileHandler` instances watch the file they are logging to.
+If
+the file changes, it is closed and reopened using the file name.
+This handler is only useful on Unix-like systems; Windows does not support the underlying mechanism used.

+#. :class:`NullHandler` instances do nothing with error messages.
+They are used
+   by library developers who want to use logging, but want to avoid the "No handlers could be found for logger XXX" message which can be displayed if the library user has not configured logging.
+See :ref:`library-config` for more information.

+.. versionadded:: 2.7

+The :class:`NullHandler` class was not present in previous versions.

-The :class:`StreamHandler` and :class:`FileHandler` classes are defined in the core logging package.
+The :class:`NullHandler`, :class:`StreamHandler` and :class:`FileHandler`
+classes are defined in the core logging package.
 The other handlers are defined in a sub- module, :mod:`logging.handlers`.
 (There is also another sub-module, :mod:`logging.config`, for configuration functionality.)

 Logged messages are formatted for presentation through instances of the :class:`Formatter` class.
 They are initialized with a format string suitable for